Identity & Access Management (IAM)

 • kms:Decrypt for keys that your application owns

 Additional policies assigned to the developer role are regularly audited.
-Do not add write permissions outside the scope of the above list: they will be revoked without warning & the breach reported to the the information security team for follow-up.
+Do not add write permissions outside the scope of the above list: they will be revoked without warning & the breach reported to the information security team for follow-up.